idontknowtoobrother/idontknowtoobrother/README.md

 - 💡 I’m currently study at **Burapha University.**

-- 👨‍💻 All of my projects are available at Discord Server [AFU Discord Community Server](https://discord.gg/spqAG3Ktkv)
+- 👨‍💻 All of my projects are available on [AFU Developer](https://awayfromus.dev)

-- 💬 Ask me about **FiveM Scripts, Lua Basic**
+- 💬 Ask me about **FiveM Scripts, Lua Basic, Js, NodeJs and Vue JS (Basic)**

-- 📫 My Contact **grimjakkrit@gmail.com**
+- 📫 My Contact **idontknowbrotherpls@gmail.com**

 - 🧐 This Me
-  **I'm not a type of jelious or hate who have better coding skill If I found someone who have better skill I like to stay, learning, asking from them I just want to growup.
+  **I'm not a type of jelious or hate who have better coding skill If I found someone who have better skill I like to stay, learning, asking from them I just want to grow.
 Sorry for my English skill 😅**

 <h3 align="center">My coding skill I'm not a professional 😄</h3>